pkantue/molomolotech/Podcast/ShowNotes/ep026/Resume Building Without Formal Experience.md

 Most people assume that without work experience, they have nothing to put on a resume.
 But that’s a mistake.

-Today, we’ll take lessons from Rachid Yazami’s journey—how he built credibility and changed the world of battery technology without starting in a big-name company.
+Today, I’ll share how I built my credibility in flight control systems and turned side projects into a stepping stone for my career.
 And we’ll turn those lessons into practical steps you can take to craft a resume that gets noticed."*

 ---